 Allow completing tasks

 Now let's add the functionality to mark tasks as complete.
-Let's implement that by deleting the completed tasks:
+We can implement that by adding a feature to delete the completed task:

 Delete the check mark icon in the last column of the table.
 Drag a Button Widget and enter "Done" in the Text property of the button.